 Your one trip unit will be structurally sound and weatherproof – it’s important to remember that containers can get knocked around but are built tough.
 For one trip units, cosmetic issues can be expected but the bones and structure will be sound.

-Shipping Lines and Leasing Companies own and maintain their own fleets of containers, as well as using one-time lease (one trip) containers provided by companies like us.
+Shipping Lines and Leasing Companies own and maintain their own fleets of containers, as well as using one-time lease (one trip) containers.
 Generally speaking they keep the containers in their fleets for about 10 – 15 years.
 After which containers are no longer considered ‘seaworthy’ (no longer usable for overseas shipping) and they sell off their older containers to make room for newer equipment.
 That’s where we come in, Coast is able to purchase large batches of used containers from these shipping lines and leasing companies.

 NOT AT ALL!!
 The shipping lines & leasing companies usually have an age cut-off for their fleets and will sell all units past that age regardless of the condition.
 When we purchase the containers, we have them inspected for damages.
 Unless you are buying “as is” containers from us, your used container is guaranteed to be Wind & Water Tight (weatherproof) at the time of purchase.